ludericv/MobilityDB-visualization/README.md

 Features are the way data are represented inside a memory layer.
 Features have a geometry and attributes.
 The attributes contain information about the data that isn't displayed (e.g. a name, a time, an number such as an age) but can be used to filter which features should be rendered inside the layer or how they should be rendered (for example changing their size or color).

 ## Problem description

+The goal is to be able to display MobilityDB data using QGIS, for example, moving points on a 2D plane.
+Since MobilityDB introduces new data types to account for its temporal dimension, it is not possible to simply "link" a temporal geometry column from the database to a QGIS layer.
+To display such data, we need to transform it into types QGIS recognizes.
+To do the actual visualization, we can make use of QGIS's temporal controller.
+This tool allows the creation of animations (an animation frame contains a set of features during a given time range) and introduces a way to filter which features in a layer are shown depending on one or several time attributes.

+## Assumptions

+The data set used for the experiments is a table of 100 rows that each contain the information of the trajectory of a single point.
+Each row is divided into several columns.
+Several columns contain non-spatial information (e.g. a unique identifier).
+One column stores the spatio-temporal information of each point (i.e. its trajectory) as a tgeompoint.
+The goal is to interpolate each point's tgeompoint trajectory for every frame's timestamp of QGIS's temporal controller to create an animation.

+## Solutions